stonar96/RayTraceAntiXray/README.md

 ## Demo
 ![RayTraceAntiXray](https://user-images.githubusercontent.com/18699205/112784731-aed75e00-9052-11eb-92d6-b0dd4af79290.gif)
 ## License
-See [LICENSE](LICENSE) file.
-There's one additional rule: Please don't (re)distribute compiled binary versions of this project or versions containing compiled parts of this project.
+The [LICENSE](LICENSE) file applies to the **source code** of this project.
+Please don't (re)distribute **compiled binary versions** of this project or derivative works that are directly usable as intended by this project.
+Shading or using this project as a library for other purposes is permitted.